benlaud/hatch/README.md

 # FoundationPress

-This is a WordPress starter theme based on Foundation 5 by Zurb.
-The purpose of FoundationPress, is to act as a small and handy toolbox that contains the essentials needed to build any design.
-FoundationPress is meant to be a starting point, not the final product.
-If you're looking for an all-in-one theme with built-in shortcodes, plugins, fancypancy portfolio templates or whatnot, I'm afraid you have to look elsewhere.
+This is a WordPress starter theme based on FoundationPress which in turn is based on Foundation 5 by Zurb.
+The purpose of This theme and FoundationPress, is to act as a small and handy toolbox that contains the essentials needed to build any design.
+This theme and Foundation Press are meant to be a starting point.

+* The biggest difference between this and FoundationPress is Linchpin coding methodologies, processes and some additional mixins that we utilize daily. *

+Additionally the original author is dequeueing libraries that are available with core.
+Based on this we decided to do our own fork.

 Please fork, copy, modify, delete, share or do whatever you like with this.

 All contributions are welcome!